fabioz/PyDev.Debugger/_pydevd_frame_eval/vendored/README.txt

 Then run 'pydevd_fix_code.py' to fix the imports on the vendored file, run its tests (to see if things are still ok) and commit.

-Then, to finish, apply the patch to add the offset to the instructions (bcb8a28669e9178f96f5d71af7259e0674acc47c)
+Then, to finish, apply the patch to add the offset to the instructions found in the file pydevd_offset_patch.diff; this applies to version 0.13.0 of the 'bytecode' library.

 Note: commit the egg-info as a note of the license (force if needed).